Abhishek-207/ISMS-RR-Assignment/README.md

 ## 1. Business Case & Overview

 Many large organizations have unused or surplus materials sitting idle in warehouses while other units buy the same materials again.
+This is common in **large enterprises with multiple plants and departments**, **hospitals and healthcare networks** (wards, labs, diagnostic centres), **construction and infrastructure companies**, and **educational institutions / universities** with many campuses or colleges.

 This application provides:

-- A **central inventory** of materials per organization
+- A **central inventory** of materials per organization (and per plant / hospital / department / campus)
-- A **surplus marketplace** where surplus items can be listed and discovered
+- A **surplus marketplace** where surplus items can be listed and discovered across units
-- **Procurement workflows** for requesting and approving transfers
+- **Procurement workflows** for requesting and approving transfers between plants, departments, hospitals, or campuses
 - **Analytics dashboards** for utilization, surplus trends, and transfer history

-The app is multi‑tenant: multiple organizations can onboard to the platform and manage their own users and inventory.
+The app is multi‑tenant: multiple organizations (enterprises, hospital groups, construction companies, universities, etc.) can onboard to the platform and manage their own users and inventory.

 ---